All Episodes

 They all do.

-They want this to be seen as an Obama run operation, make no mistake about it.
+They want this to be seen as an Obama-run operation, make no mistake about it.

 This was on the news hour with Jim Lara, although Jim Lara was not there.

-She said the United States has uh has had a lot to say about all this, and just yesterday Vice President Biden called your Vice President Suleiman and asked for a prompt and meaningful change, immediate progress.
+And just yesterday, Vice President Biden called your Vice President Suleiman and asked for a prompt and meaningful change, immediate progress.

 How do you take that?